An Imperfect Circle

 Wealth has its privileges

 Bestion is the most affluent district, filled with the estates of the wealthy.
 Clean well maintained streets, beautiful fountains and architecture, private but visible gardens grace the district.
 Bastion has long maintain old traditions dating back to before the city's founding, and the families of the district take pride in fashions a century or two out of date.
 The district is a closed community, and "undesirables" are stopped by patrols of Hooded Executioners and Bronze Pioneers.
 Bastion also hosts embassies from many of the polities of the Hundred Kingdoms.

-- The Great Forks Bazaar, names for the nearby Great Forks Gate, is the center for hired labor, from day-labor to skilled specialists.
+- The Great Forks Bazaar, named for the nearby Great Forks Gate, is the center for hired labor, from day-labor to skilled specialists.